noghartt/blog/src/content/blog/paxos-made-simple-with-rust.md

 ## Conclusion

-This is the most simple implementation of a consensus algorithm.
-You have some variants that bring some improvements to the Paxos flow, like the Multi-Paxos and EPaxos.
+This is the most simple implementation of Paxos Protocol consensus algorithm.
+You have some variants that brings some improvements to the Paxos, like the Multi-Paxos and EPaxos.
 All of these have some properties that are best for specific use cases.

 If you want to see the repo with the implementation of this algorithm, you can access it [here](https://github.com/noghartt/paxos-from-scratch).